Determining subtree movement distance and consensus between cell trees: Relation to the MCAT problem

+Given two isomorphic trees, we first define the mapping between their bracket sets by maximizing the number of common elements in each pair of corresponding sets.
+Once this mapping is established, we describe how to move elements across different branches of the tree.

+\begin{proposition}[$\star$] Given two isomorphic trees $T_p$ and $T_q$, the subtree–movement distance $d_{SBM}(T_p, T_q)$ is at most the minimum number of elementary subtree movement operations required to transform $T_p$ into $T_q$.
+Each operation consists of moving all elements belonging to a branch $B_1$ to another branch $B_2$, following a bottom–up process over the tree layers. \end{proposition}

-In general, given two trees $T_p$ and $T_q$, to determine $d(T_p, T_q)$, we first determine a variation of the {\sc maximum common subtree} (MCS) between $T_p$ and $T_q$, called $MCS(T_p,T_q)$.
-MCS is a restriction of the general and well-known {\sc maximum common subgraph}, a \NP-complete problem, but MCS is solvable in polynomial time since the input graphs are trees~\cite{lozano2004maximum}.
+Now, given two arbitrary trees $T_p$ and $T_q$ (not necessarily isomorphic), to determine an upper bound for $d_{SBM}(T_p, T_q)$, we first compute a variant of the {\sc maximum common subtree} problem (MCS) for $T_p$ and $T_q$, denoted by $MCS(T_p,T_q)$.
+MCS is a restriction of the general and well-known {\sc maximum common subgraph}, an \NP-complete problem, but MCS is solvable in polynomial time since the input and output graphs are trees~\cite{akutsu1992rnc,lozano2004maximum}.

-When given a node $v$ in a tree $T$, a subtree rooted in $v$ with all of its descendant nodes is called a \emph{$v$-tree}.
-It is important to note that a $v$-tree is a subtree of $T$, but not all subtrees of $T$ rooted in $v$ are $v$-trees.
-This is because a subtree may not include all nodes in a path between the root $v$ and a leaf descendant of $v$ in $T$.
+Given a node $v$ in a tree $T$, the subtree rooted at $v$ that contains all its descendants is called a \emph{$v$-tree}.
+Note that every $v$-tree is a subtree of $T$, but not every subtree of $T$ rooted at $v$ is a $v$-tree, as it may omit nodes along a path from $v$ to a descendant leaf.
+We next define the notion of an \emph{almost $v$-tree}.

+\begin{definition} Given a tree $T$, an \emph{almost $v$-tree} is defined as a subtree rooted at $v$ where for each child $u$ of $v$, if $u$ belongs to the subtree then all descendants of $u$ also must belong to the subtree.
+If all children of $v$ belong to the subtree, then it is a $v$-tree. \end{definition}